 "Shit."
 Sanders rubbed his hand against the side of his face.
 "Look, Johnson and I... we-"

 Kidman cut him off, "I said never mind...
 This case is fucking weird, but let me guess.
 You're gonna be the one to solve it."

 Sanders chuckled, "Let's go grab some coffee."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AlphabeticalMeWrite a Review